-CVE-2012-0158 is a remote code execution vulnerability in the MSCOMCTL.OCX Common Controls ActiveX library used by multiple Microsoft products, including Microsoft Office.
+CVE-2012-0158 is a remote code execution vulnerability in the MSCOMCTL.OCX ActiveX control library used by multiple Microsoft products, including Microsoft Office and several other Microsoft applications that embed the Common Controls component.
 The flaw affects the ListView, ListView2, TreeView, and TreeView2 ActiveX controls.
-According to the provided content, a crafted web page, Office document, or RTF file can trigger corruption of the control's internal system state, leading to memory corruption and arbitrary code execution.
-In practice, the vulnerability was widely weaponized in malicious Word and RTF documents delivered via spear-phishing, often to drop and execute embedded payloads.
-The issue was exploited in the wild beginning in 2012 and remained heavily used by multiple threat actors for years afterward against unpatched systems.
+A specially crafted Office document, RTF file, or web page can trigger corruption of internal system state in these controls, leading to memory corruption and arbitrary code execution in the context of the user opening or rendering the malicious content.
+The vulnerability was widely weaponized in malicious documents and exploit builders and was extensively used in targeted phishing and malware delivery campaigns.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.